Shashikant-15/lambda-streams-examples/README.md

 # README
 ## java-lambda-stream-exercise

-(1)Create Employee class having 3 fields name as age , name and sureName.
+* Create Employee class having 4 fields name as age , name, sureName and salary.
 Generate constructor and getter/setter.
-Create EmployeeImplementation Class, this class will create List objects of Employees.
-Following implementation needs to be done
+Create EmployeeApplication Class, this class will create List objects of Employees.

-a) Sorting the employee data by theirs Name:.

-b) filter all employee data starting name with 'A'

-c) filter all the employee names starting with P
+(1) Following implementation needs to be done in EmployeeProcessingWithStreams Class :-

-d) Printing all employee names in upper case.
+* a) Printing all employee names in upper case.

-e) printing all the employee names ending with 'A' in upper case.
+* b) printing all the employee names ending with 'A' in upper case.

-f) Count the employee names ending with 'A' Letter:
+* c) Count the employee names ending with 'A' Letter:

-g) Printing the employee names starting with D :
+* d) Printing the employee names starting with D :

-h) Employee whose age more than 23 yrs are :
+* e) Employee whose age more than 23 yrs are :

+* f) get Employees Data having Salary More Than 50000 rupees:

+(2) Following implementation needs to be done in EmployeeProcessingWithLambda Class :-

+* a) Sorting the employee data by theirs Name:.

+* b) sort employees List By Their Age :

+* c) sort Employees name In Ascending order =>

+* d) sort Employees name In Descending order =>

+* e) After Sorting the employee data by salary :

 ### Requirements
 1. JDK 1.8 or more [download](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html)